Our research and innovation teams are multi-disciplinary, and our researchers actively collaborate with numerous universities around the globe.

 Yingbo Hu, Engineer

-He is exploring research interests in Machine Learning/Deep Learning and their applications with real world data.
-Before joining the AI Lab, he had been a chip designer at Intel and other companies.
-He holds a MS degree in ECE from University of Minnesota-Twin Cities and a MS degree in EE from Tsinghua University.
+His research interests are Machine Learning/Deep Learning and their applications with real world data.
+Before joining the AI Lab, he designed chips at Intel and other companies.
+He holds a MS degree in ECE from University of Minnesota-Twin Cities and a MS degree in Electrical Engineering from Tsinghua University.

 Swayambhoo Jain, Researcher